NICUP14/MiniLang/BUG.md

 # Bugs

-Solved: 17/23
+Solved: 19/23

-- [ ] Using an iterator `i` in a for loop does not compile correctly.
+- [X] Using an iterator `i` in a for loop does not compile correctly.
 - [X] Nested UFCS expressions (s.equals("Hello".str))
 - [X] The type of an overloaded function with a diff type than the first takes the type of the first overloaded function
 - [X] Pointer to struct displayed as "long long*". (no name field in elem_ckind)